Seattle's Child

 Photos by Michelle Kuhns

 Here are five waterfall hikes that I took with my toddler.
-We found plenty of easy trails, fun parks and of course, waterfalls to enjoy!
+We found plenty of easy trails, fun parks, and, of course, waterfalls to enjoy!

 waterfall hikes with kids